Shmilowitz/PythonIMDbExercise/README.md

 CSV File
 -------
-The CSV file can be found in the on this github link.
+The CSV file can be found on http://vincentarelbundock.github.io/Rdatasets/csv/ggplot2/movies.csv.
+(Same dataset has been uploaded to this repo)
 Use the CSV file attached so every group analyzes the same data.
 The CSV file contains the following headers:
 * title `Title of the movie`
 * year `Year the movie was released`